drjoschua/nr-litteratur/UU-ASS.md

    * Evaluation setup:
       * Briefing
       * Debriefing
-      * Application information
+      * Application information (instructoions, etc.)
    * Evaluation trial (task):
-      * Target users:
+      * Target users (functional disability, experience, other info)
-      * Target technology
+      * Target technology (technology needed like AT, etc.)
-      * Trial monitoring
+      * Trial monitoring (monitoring software needed, etc.)
 2. An participant interface:
-   * User profile information:
+   * User profile information (one user can have multiple profiles):
       * User disability
       * User disability
       * User hardware
       * Trial monitoring

 ![The architecture of the framework](./media/bilder/power2009aframework-architecture.png)

+The framework will be implemented in JSP.

 ## Bruun et al. (2009) Let your users do the testing: a comparison of three remote asynchronous usability testing methods